 Vaccines

-• Walk-in appointments are available at all of our locations for adults and children ages 6 and older, or ages 3 and older for COVID-19 vaccines.
+Walk-in appointments are available at all 18 of our locations for adults and children ages 6 and older.

-• Vaccine appointments are required in advance for children ages 6 months through 5 years, or 6 months through 2 years for COVID-19 vaccines, and are offered at our vaccine clinic located at 807 W. Layton Ave. in Milwaukee.
+Vaccine appointments are required in advance for children ages 6 months through 5 years, and are administered at our 807 W. Layton Ave location in Milwaukee.

 We offer the following vaccines: